Living in Volcan: A Mountain Town for a Healthy Lifestyle

 • Taxi to David: About $35- $40 each way

-From David, you can take a bus to Panama City for about $20 per person (7-hour drive) or anywhere else in Panama.
+From David, you can take a bus to Panama City for about $20 per person (a 7-hour drive), or to anywhere else in Panama.
 See this article about taking the bus.

 Healthcare in Volcán

-Most foreigners looking to retire in Panama are interested in healthcare quality.
+Most foreigners looking to retire in Panama are interested in the quality of healthcare.

 Volcán offers a 24/7 public hospital at affordable rates: